BusyStudent/Btk/README.md

 # Btk

-Btk is a tiny retained mode GUI library based on SDL2 and nanovg.
+Btk is a C++ tiny retained mode GUI library based on SDL2 and nanovg.

 It was written in morden C++,so it was very easy to use.